tdhopper/ultratall-ultralight/MAIN.md

 I have considered a [cuben fiber](http://www.zpacks.com/accessories/groundsheet_poncho.shtml) [poncho](http://www.mountainlaureldesigns.com/shop/product_info.php?products_id=56) ($$$) or an [ultralight](http://snowpeak.com/products/ultra-light-grey-umbrella) [umbrella](http://gossamergear.com/chrome-umbrella.html), but have not invested in either.

+#### Footwear

+The shoe selection at size 16 is very limited.
+I hike in the Columbia North Plains Vent shoe; they're fine.
+I have some Keen: Targhee II Mid boots I used to backpack in; they're very light, which is nice.

+I don't have any trouble with XL socks; they typically say for feet up to size 16, but they fit my size 16 feet.
+I typically wear wool quarter socks.

 #### Other

 I carry a $20 [NWT Men's HAWKE & CO Packable Down vest](http://www.ebay.com/itm/-/221345899344?ssPageName=ADME:L:OC:US:3160) that I bought on eBay a few years ago.
 It's not long enough to be fashionable, but it's cheap, light, and warm; I highly recommend having one.